 Prolonged La Nina Event Worsens Grass Fire Risk

-History shows, that after a La Nina event, severe grass fires follow.
-The 2011-12 Australian bushfires following heavy spring rains were one of the biggest fires on record.
+History shows that after a La Nina event, severe grass fires followed.
+The 2011-12 Australian bushfires following heavy spring rains were among the most extensive fires on record.

 Grass-covered land burned in Australia; Source: Response Team at NASA GSFC.
 Caption by Holli Riebeek. https://earthobservatory.nasa.gov/images/52354/vast-area-

-The first image above, taken on April 11, 2011, shows thick grass in response to the La Nina event in late 2010 and early 2011 changing to drier weather and providing more fuel for fires.
+The first image above, taken on April 11, 2011, shows thick grass in response to the La Nina event in late 2010 and early 2011, changing to drier weather and providing more fuel for fires.
 The second image, taken on September 30, 2011, shows the transformation of the landscape as a result of the fires.
-The burned area extends across Northern Territory, Western Australia, Queensland, and South Australia, covering more than 130,000 square kilometers – an area roughly the size of England.
-Authorities were monitoring 21 large fires on September 30, and the fire season was expected to continue for several more months.
+The burned area extends across Northern Territory, Western Australia, Queensland, and South Australia, covering more than 130,000 square kilometres – an area roughly the size of England.
+Authorities monitored 21 large fires on September 30, and the fire season was expected to continue for several months.

 The analysis report titled “The Powder Keg: Australia Primed to Burn” which has been just released (February 2022) by the Climate Council and the Emergency Leaders for Climate Action (ELCA) calls for an increase in funding for emergency services and long-term disaster recovery efforts to respond to escalating disasters.
 Mullins stressed that the only solution to prevent future un-fightable fires is worldwide efforts to reduce emissions urgently to address climate change.

-Climate change is one of the most important sustainability dilemmas that humanity has ever faced.
-If we don’t take action fast it will only get worse.
-As a response to the bushfires of 2019-20, Emergency Leaders for Climate Action (ELCA) submitted several recommendations in their final report of the National Bushfire and Climate Summit (2020) to aid state and territory firefighting efforts.
+Climate change is one of the most critical sustainability dilemmas that humanity has ever faced.
+If we don’t take action fast, it will only get worse.
+Responding to the bushfires of 2019-20, Emergency Leaders for Climate Action (ELCA) submitted several recommendations in their final report of the National Bushfire and Climate Summit (2020) to aid state and territory firefighting efforts.
 One of them is to invest in innovative solutions such as early wildfire detection technologies.

 exci’s AI-powered wildfire detection system can significantly improve the speed and accuracy of wildfire detection, allowing for faster and more effective response times.

-exci’s AI wildfire/bushfire detection technology plays a vital role in mitigating the feedback loop that exacerbates climate change.
+exci’s AI wildfire/bushfire detection technology is vital in mitigating the feedback loop that exacerbates climate change.
 Since wildfires contribute significantly to annual global CO2 emissions, early detection and prevention are essential to minimizing their devastating environmental impact.

 Check out the following short video: